Haruma-K/UnityUIPlayables/README.md

 </p>

 #### Easings and Animation Curve
-You can easily set up animations using the easing function.
+You can easily set up animations using the easing functions.
-If you want to create complex animations, you can also use Animation Curves.
+If you want to create complex animations, you can also use Animation Curve.

 <p align="center">
   <img width=500 src="https://user-images.githubusercontent.com/47441314/113312417-3a980580-9345-11eb-815b-96baf0f10189.png" alt="Easings and Animation Curve">